pebencze/42Cpp00/Readme.md

 For error messages I used clog, because is more efficient than cerr.

 ### Namespaces
-Namespaces serve as logical structuring of code and in this project we had to use some things from the standard namespace.  <br />
+Namespaces serve as logical structuring of code and in this project we had to use some things from the std namespace.  <br />
 **using namespace std** contains all the definitions from the C++ Standard Library.
 This includes functions, classes, and objects that are part of the standard.  <br />
     - std::cout, std::vector, std::string  <br />
     - it has also many cool string functions like at() etc.  <br />